Hire in haste and repent at leisure!

-While this might seem like a good idea at the time, have you stopped to think about the long term ramifications of a hasty selection process?
+While this might seem like a good idea at the time, have you stopped to think about the long-term ramifications of a hasty selection process?

-Not only can a bad choice of new employee put your business in jeopardy in lots of different ways, but you are often left in a position where you will just have to start all over again a month down the track, when things haven’t turned out for the best.
+Not only can a bad choice of new employee put your business in jeopardy in lots of different ways, but you are often left in a position where you will just have to start all over again a month down the track when things haven’t turned out for the best.
 (This also entails the dreaded “setting free” process).

 Add to that, more advertising costs, training costs, and hair replacement costs (after you have finished ripping yours out in sheer frustration).
-This is just the short list of what you might end up losing as you have to take into consideration the chance of your new, but less than ideal employee, costing you customers and sometimes even other staff members.
+This is just the short list of what you might end up losing, as you have to take into consideration the chance of your new, but less than an ideal employee, costing you customers and sometimes even other staff members.

 So, what do you do when you need someone in a hurry?
-You take the time to choose carefully because a poor selection will leave you even more time poor down the track.
+You take the time to choose carefully because a poor selection will leave you even more time poor and frustrated down the track.